davidmalcolm/jittest/README.rst

 It is intended as a simpler VM from which to generate machine code.

-regvm programs can be interpreted and disassembled.
+``regvm`` programs can be interpreted and disassembled.

-The main program creates a simple recursive Fibonacci program using stackvm, interprets it for one input, then compiles it to regvm, and interprets that again for one input.
+The main program creates a simple recursive Fibonacci program using ``stackvm``, interprets it for one input, then compiles it to ``regvm``, and interprets that again for one input.

-Here's what the Fibonacci program looks like after it's been compiled to regvm code.
+Here's what the Fibonacci program looks like after it's been compiled to ``regvm`` code.
 Note that no optimization happens at this stage - it simply unrolls the stack manipulation into a set of "registers", where R0 is the bottom of the stack, R1 directly above it etc - so there's plenty of redundancy here::